cbosdo/sumaform/lab/pdf/instructions.md

 ...

-Introduction slides:

-* How Virt SUMA works
-* Monitoring
-* Agenda
-* Virt Slides

-* Setup hypervisor
+# Setup hypervisor

+* Accept Salt keys of KVM minion
+* Add Virtualization entitlement in the properties
+* See that the registration key dialog has Virtualization entitlement box

-  * Setup libvirt
+## Setup libvirt

+* Add Virtualization host formula
+* Edit the formula value
+* Apply the highstate

-  * Install exporter for hypervisor
+## Install exporter for hypervisor

-* Create VM from UI
+# Create VM from UI

-* Create VM from Salt State
+# Create VM from Salt State

-Monitoring Slides

-* Create Prometheus and Grafana using formula
-* Create activation key
-* Onboard VM with activation key -> automatically monitored
-* Prepare dashboard